-- Bitcoin is the first implementation of a concept called “cryptocurrency”, which was first described in 1998 by Wei Dai on the cypherpunks mailing list, suggesting the idea of a new form of money that uses cryptography to control its creation and transactions, rather than a central authority.
+- Bitcoin is the maiden implementation of a concept known as “cryptocurrency”.
+This concept was first described by Wei Dai in the year 1998 on the cypherpunks mailing list wherein he proposed the idea of a new form of money that uses cryptography to control its creation and transactions, rather than with a central authority.

 Who controls bitcoin?

-- In order to stay compatible with each other, all users need to use software complying with the same rules.
+- For staying compatible with one another, all users have to use software that complies with the same rules.

-- Bitcoin can only work correctly with a complete consensus among all users.
-Therefore, all users and developers have a strong incentive to protect this consensus.
+- Because Bitcoin can work accurately only by a complete consensus among all its users, there is a strong motivation among its users to protect this consensus.

 Payments by Bitcoin

-- Bitcoin payments are easier to make than debit or credit card purchases, and can be received without a merchant account.
+- Payments by Bitcoin are simpler to make when compared to a credit or debit card transaction.
+They can also be received with no merchant account.

-- To make it easier to enter a recipient’s address, many wallets can obtain the address by scanning a QR code or touching two phones together with NFC technology.
+- To make it easier to enter a receiver’s address, many wallets can get the address by scanning a QR code or by touching two phones together with NFC technology.

 - Bitcoin can be used like any other money form either online or in a brick-and-mortar store.

 In March 2021, it was announced by the Government of India that it would be introducing legislation that would penalise an individual found to be in the possession of bitcoin.